I greet you this day,

 The Slope of a Linear Function

-This is defined as the ratio of the the change in the output value of the function with respect to ($wrt$) a unit change in the input value of the function.
+This is defined as the ratio of the the change in the output value of the function

 It is also known as the average rate of change